 - They face the risks of an onboard fire or explosion.

 - The large containers on these ships also pose a threat.
-They can shift and even topple out of position if not loaded and contained correctly.
+If not loaded and contained correctly, they can shift and even topple out of position.

 CMA CGM has faced several dangerous situations that put its workers at risk.